The fun side.

 Minds Can(t) be Changed.

 For sake of my personal peace, I prefer to be very open about my life as a masquerader.
-I understand how some may feel differently because I too was once in your shoes, and had the same reasons for not discussion my participation.
+I understand how some may feel differently because I too was once in your shoes, and had the same reasons for not discussing my participation.
 Discussing the masquerader life with someone not of the culture, or who has not experienced it can be very daunting and at times, UNCOMFORTABLE.
 I have found that coming from an educated frame of reference not only boosted my confidence in discussions, but it also made people feel a bit more comfortable, and encourages the open-mindedness that you want.

 Just know that there are some minds that can’t be changed– your friends, your family, or your lover.
 Only you can determine how you wish to navigate your life with these people.
 Whether you choose to remain quiet about your experience or discuss mas freely, all I care about is what is genuinely best for you.